GlitchMasta47/testing/README.md

-# GitHub Web Hosting
+# GlitchMasta47 GitHub Site
-Free website hosting from GitHub
+Used to show off GitHub repositories and projects